Family interaction while in rehab is an important part of the recovery process.

 - If you have never dealt with addiction, gaining an understanding of the addicted person’s struggles is paramount in healing for all.
 How could you understand something you have never experienced?

-- You will have the opportunity to see the powerlessness that the addicted person has faced.
+- You will have the opportunity to see the powerlessness that your loved one has faced.
 When you can understand the hopelessness in their disease, you can gain new insight into them as a whole person.
 It is time to put aside your resentments, frustration, and shame and be there for your loved one.
 One-on-one counseling can guide you through these uncharted waters.

 - Being part of family and group counseling is equally as important.
 You need the opportunity to hear from your loved one the struggles of their past while embarking on a new future.
 They need a safe place to speak freely without shame or judgment.
 Everyone involved has been affected by their disease.
 You may have been in denial of the severity of their disease, but dealing with the reality of the situation will only aid in the healing process.
 This is no longer a time for blame or finger-pointing.